Charles Oliver Abbey

 The 1851 Census/Assessment for Hope Township, Canada West, shows Charles Abbey living on Lot 27, Concession 3, Total of 4 in Family.
 The Charles Abbey family lives in a Shanty, which includes both Allice Sarl (age 17) unmarried, and George Sarl (age 1).
 Leigh Larson note: Allice is likely the sister of Elizabeth (Searle) Abbey.

 1851 Canadian Census shows William Watson (age 26) born in Canada and with Catholic religion is a Labourer and is living in a Frame Home in Hope Twp., Durham Co., Canada West.
 Living with him is Mary Watson (age 26) born in England and affiliated with the Church of England religion.
 Also living there are three Watson children, all born in Canada: Franklin Watson (age 4); Laury Ann Watson (age 3); and Hannah Watson (age 1).
-Leigh Larson note: The Charles Abbey family lives in a Shanty a few homes away, including Elizabeth (Searle) Abbey, the sister of Mary (Searle) Watson and both Allice Sarl (age 17) unmarried, and George Sarl (age 1).
-Allice is likely the sister of both Elizabeth and Mary.
+Leigh Larson note: The Charles Abbey family lives in a Shanty a few homes away, including Elizabeth (Searle) Abbey, the sister of Mary (Searle) Watson, Allice Sarl (age 17) unmarried, and George Sarl (age 1).
+Allice Searle is likely Alice (Searle) Thompson, the widowed daughter of William Husband Searle, and George Searle is George William (Searle) Thompson (born 1849 in Hope Twp., Durham Co., Canada West), the son of the widowed Alice (Searle) Thompson.

 This is the PDF link to page 1 of the 1851 Canadian Census for Hope Township, Ontario, Canada shows Charles Abbey and family.